-One of the top questions from dog owners is “How do I stop my dog’s barking?”
-Most of you don’t mind an alert bark to let you know that someone is at the door or in your territory (your yard), but when the barking is persistent, outrageously loud or nagging, then you want to fix it.
+One of the top questions from dog owners is “How do I quiet a barking dog?”
+Most of you don’t mind an alert bark to let you know that someone is at the door or in your yard, but when the barking is persistent, outrageously loud, or nagging, then you need to fix it.
 Follow the tips below to resolve the yip-yap and have a more peaceful home.

 Is your dog getting enough daily stimulation?
 Top reasons for vocalizations are boredom and lack of mental and physical exercise.
 A tired dog generally offers fewer undesirable behaviors.
 In addition to outdoor walks, consider using more interactive dog toys, doing indoor exercise such as canine fitness training or dog treadmill work, and indoor play to curb cabin fever.

 Does your dog just want your attention or another dog’s attention?
-Beware - even negative attention is still attention so your scowl and grumpily telling your dog to “be quiet” may fulfill his need to be acknowledged!
-Resist the urge to look at your barking dog or to scold him to be quiet (unless he knows a "hush" command on cue already).
-Yelling at your dog to stop barking actually may make your dog bark louder because he thinks you are “barking” at the same thing he is or that you are also just “happy barking” and over-stimulated.
+Beware - even negative attention is still attention, so a scowl and telling your dog to “be quiet” may fulfill their need to be acknowledged!
+Resist the urge to look at your barking dog or to scold them to be quiet (unless they know a "hush" command on cue already).
+Yelling at your dog to stop barking actually may make your dog bark louder because they think you are “barking” at the same thing or that you are also just “happy barking” and over-stimulated.

 If your dog is barking at you or excited-barking in general, play the “only quiet dogs get good stuff” game explained below.